rettichschnidi/acerc11xdrv/PROTOCOL.md

 Payload/Picture
 ---------------
-Right after the header the JPEG encoded picture follows.
+Right after the widget the JPEG encoded picture follows.

 The restrictions are: